 Withdrawing your earnings is a different matter.
 Any money in a withdrawal that exceeds the amount of your original contributions is considered “earnings” and is subject to possible penalties and taxes.
 The penalty for early withdrawal of earnings, except under certain specified conditions, is 10 percent of the earnings that you withdrew.
 In addition, you may have to pay income taxes on those withdrawals.

-To withdraw earnings without paying taxes or penalties, you must follow the rules.
-The first requirement is that the withdrawal must be taken five years or more after the account is open.
+To withdraw earnings without paying taxes or penalties, you must follow very specific rules.
+The first requirement is that the withdrawal must be taken five years or more after the account was opened.
 The IRS counts the five years from the first day of the tax year in which you make your first Roth contribution.
 In other words, if you open the account on Nov.
-1, 2012, the IRS actually starts the clock at the beginning of the tax year, that is, Jan.
-1, 2012 (and when the IRS gives you a gift like that, you take it).
-If you satisfy the time requirement, the IRS says distributions qualify if:
+1, 2018, the IRS actually starts the clock at the beginning of the tax year, that is, Jan.
+1, 2018 (when the IRS gives you a gift like that, you take it).

 - the money is withdrawn because you suffered a disability

 - the money is distributed to your beneficiaries or to your estate after you die

 When a withdrawal fits these requirements, it is called a “qualified distribution.”